-(14c) Eligibility for repayment should not arise in respect of deposits where, in accordance with national law, the funds deposited are not at the disposal of the depositor because the depositor and the credit institution have contractually agreed that the deposit would serve only to pay a loan contracted for the purchase of a private property.
-Such deposits should be offset against the outstanding amount of the loan.

-(15) Member States should ensure that deposits resulting from certain transactions, or serving certain social or other purposes, are protected above EUR 100 000 for a given period.
-Member States should decide on a temporary maximum coverage for such deposits and, when doing so, they should take into account the significance of the protection for depositors and the living conditions in the Member States.
-In all cases, State aid rules should be complied with.

-(16) It is necessary to harmonise the methods of financing of DGS.
-On the one hand, the cost of financing DGS should be borne, in principle, by credit institutions themselves and, on the other, the financing capacity of DGS should be proportionate to their liabilities.
-In order to ensure that depositors in all Member States enjoy a similarly high level of protection, the financing of DGS should be harmonised at a high level with a uniform ex-ante financial target level for all DGS.
+- (25) It should be possible to exclude from repayment deposits where, in accordance with national law, the funds deposited are not at the disposal of the depositor because the depositor and the credit institution have contractually agreed that the deposit would serve only to pay off a loan contracted for the purchase of a private immovable property.
+Such deposits should be offset against the outstanding amount of the loan. - (26) Member States should ensure that the protection of deposits resulting from certain transactions, or serving certain social or other purposes, is higher than EUR 100 000 for a given period.
+Member States should decide on a temporary maximum coverage level for such deposits and, when doing so, they should take into account the significance of the protection for depositors and the living conditions in the Member States.
+In all such cases, State aid rules should be complied with. - (27) It is necessary to harmonise the methods of financing of DGSs.
+On the one hand, the cost of financing DGSs should, in principle, be borne by credit institutions themselves and, on the other, the financing capacity of DGSs should be proportionate to their liabilities.
+In order to ensure that depositors in all Member States enjoy a similarly high level of protection, the financing of DGSs should be harmonised at a high level with a uniform ex-ante financial target level for all DGSs.

-(16a) However, in certain circumstances, credit institutions may operate in a highly concentrated market where most institutions are of such a size and degree of interconnection that they would unlikely to be wound up under normal insolvency proceedings without endangering financial stability and would therefore be more likely to be subject to orderly resolution proceedings.
-In such circumstances, schemes could be subject to a lower target level.

-(16b) Electronic money and funds received in exchange for electronic money should not, in accordance with Directive 2009/110/EC of 16 September 2009 on the taking up, pursuit and prudential supervision of the business of electronic money institutions1, be treated as deposits and should not therefore be covered by DGS.

-(16c) In order to limit deposit protection to the extent necessary to ensure legal certainty and transparency for depositors and to avoid transferring investment risks to DGS, financial instruments should be excluded from the scope of coverage, except for existing savings products evidenced by a certificate of deposit made out to a named person.

-(18) Certain depositors should not be eligible for deposit protection, in particular public authorities or other financial institutions.
-Their limited number compared to all other depositors minimises the impact on financial stability in the case of a bank failure.
+- (28)However, in certain circumstances, credit institutions may operate in a highly concentrated market where most credit institutions are of such a size and degree of interconnection that they would be unlikely to be wound up under normal insolvency proceedings without endangering financial stability and would therefore be more likely to be subject to orderly resolution proceedings.
+In such circumstances, schemes could be subject to a lower target level. - (29)Electronic money and funds received in exchange for electronic money should not, in accordance with Directive 2009/110/EC of the European Parliament and of the Council, be treated as a deposit and should not therefore fall within the scope of this Directive. - (30)In order to limit deposit protection to the extent necessary to ensure legal certainty and transparency for depositors and to avoid transferring investment risks to DGSs, financial instruments should be excluded from the scope of coverage, except for existing savings products evidenced by a certificate of deposit made out to a named person. - (31)Certain depositors should not be eligible for deposit protection, in particular public authorities or other financial institutions.
+Their limited number compared to all other depositors minimises the impact on financial stability in the case of a failure of a credit institution.
 Authorities also have much easier access to credit than citizens.
-However, Member States should be able to decide that the deposits of local authorities with an annual budget not higher than EUR 500 000 are covered.
-Non-financial businesses should in principle be covered, regardless of their size.
+However, Member States should be able to decide that the deposits of local authorities with an annual budget of up to EUR 500 000 are covered.
+Non-financial undertakings should in principle be covered, regardless of their size.

+5199/1/14 REV 1 MA/vm 11 EN

+Directive 2009/110/EC of the European Parliament and of the Council of 16 September 2009 on the taking up, pursuit and prudential supervision of the business of electronic money institutions amending Directives 2005/60/EC and 2006/48/EC and repealing Directive 2000/46/EC (OJ L 267, 10.10.2009, p.
+7).